lilab-bcb/cumulus/docs/cellranger/feature_barcoding.rst

 		* - Chemistry
 		  - Explanation
 		* - **auto**
 		  - Default.
-This is an alias for Single Cell 3' v3 (SC3Pv3)
+Auto-detect the chemistry of your data from all possible 10x assay types.
 		* - **threeprime**
-		  - This is another alias for Single Cell 3' v3 (SC3Pv3)
+		  - Auto-detect the chemistry of your data from all 3' assay types.
+		* - **fiveprime**
+		  - Auto-detect the chemistry of your data from all 5' assay types.
 		* - **SC3Pv4**
+		  - | Single Cell 3' v4.
+The workflow will auto-detect if Poly-A or CS1 capture method was applied to your data.
-		  - Single Cell 3' v4. **Notice:** This is GEM-X chemistry, and only works for Cell Ranger v8.0.0+
+		    | **Notice:** This is a GEM-X chemistry, and only works for Cell Ranger v8.0.0+
 		* - **SC3Pv3**
-		  - Single Cell 3′ v3
+		  - Single Cell 3′ v3.
+This is a Next GEM chemistry.
+The workflow will auto-detect if Poly-A or CS1 capture method was applied to your data.
 		* - **SC3Pv2**
 		  - Single Cell 3′ v2
-		* - **fiveprime**
+		* - **SC5Pv3**
-		  - This an alias for Single Cell 5' v2 (SC5Pv2)
+		  - Single Cell 5' v3. **Notice:** This is a GEM-X chemistry, and only works for Cell Rangrer v8.0.0+
 		* - **SC5Pv2**
 		  - Single Cell 5′ v2
-		* - **SC5Pv3**
-		  - Single Cell 5' v3. **Notice:** This is GEM-X chemistry, and only works for Cell Rangrer v8.0.0+
 		* - **multiome**
 		  - 10x Multiome barcodes

 .. note::
-	The *Chemistry* names for feature barcoding here are not necessarily the same as 10x names, as the workflow uses *Cumulus Feature Barcoding* to process the data.
+	Not all 10x chemistry names are supported for feature barcoding, as the workflow uses *Cumulus Feature Barcoding* to process the data.

 #. *DataType* column.